McStasMcXtrace/Schools/SOLEIL_March_2022/README.md

 [McXtrace](http://www.mcxtrace.org/) is a general Monte Carlo ray-tracing software for simulation X-ray beam-lines and experiments, distributed under the open source license of GPL.

-It is a collaborative effort between DTU Physics, European Synchrotron Radiation Facility, Niels Bohr Insitute, and now SOLEIL.
+It is a collaborative effort between DTU Physics, European Synchrotron Radiation Facility, Niels Bohr Institute, and now SOLEIL.
 Initial funding came from a grant under the NaBiIT program of the Danish Strategic Research Council DSF and from SAXSLAB ApS, in addition to the above parties.

 It is built upon the code base of the proven and successful neutron ray-tracing package [McStas](http://mcstas.org/) and today McXtrace and McStas share a central code repository at https://github.com/McStasMcXtrace/McCode.